Store Brands Industry Facts

 Using any of the industry statistics below is an impactful way to show consumers the positive attributes of store brands.
 Whether its a private brand fact, or consumer statistic on store brands, using a simple line below can help deliver a powerful message to your shoppers on why to shop store brands!

-In 2024, total sales of store brands reached $271 billion -- an increase of $9 billion year-over-year and an all-time record -- across brick and mortar and online supermarkets, drug chains and mass merchandisers.
-Total sales of store brand units were up 1.5 billion to 67.4 billion, also a record.
+In 2025, total sales of store brands reached $282.8 billion -- an increase of $9 billion year-over-year and a new record -- across brick and mortar and online supermarkets, drug chains, and mass merchandisers.
+Total sales of store brand units were up almost half a billion to 68.7 billion, also a record.

-Store brand dollar sales in all outlets increased 4X that of national brands as the products surged ahead 3.9% compared to a gain of 1% for their branded counterparts.
-In unit sales the head to head disparity was much the same.
-Store brands advanced 2.3% while national brands fell -0.6%.
+Store brand dollar sales increased almost three times the rate of national brands as the products surged 3.3% compared to a gain of 1.2% for their branded counterparts.
+In unit sales, the head-to-head disparity was much the same.
+Store brands advanced 0.6% while national brands fell -0.6%.